05 November 2008

 N O V E M B E R 2

 November 2 was election day in 2004.
 The shirt I'm wearing in this photo (actually an iron-on) was part of a grass-roots, non-partisan, get-out-the-vote campaign, and the agency was none other than wee, scrappy Wieden+Kennedy 12.
 (Which is a school.
 Well.
 An agency disguised as a school.
-OK OK, an experiment disguised as an agency, disguised as a school, Ow, my head.)
+OK, an experiment disguised as an agency, disguised as a school.)
 I wear the shirt every election day, local or national, because I believe that people, speaking together, as one voice, can make big change.

 Kind of like what happened yesterday.